The Fort Wayne Children’s Zoo is proud to support the following conservation organizations.

 Primate Conservation in Central Java

 The effect of coffee plantations on endangered primate species on the heavily populated Indonesian island of Java is the focus of an intensive study, of which the Fort Wayne Children’s Zoo is the primary sponsor.
 You can read the researcher’s blog here.
-Note : An online translation site may be needed to convert from Bahasa (Indonesian) to English.
+Click here for a report from the field of the zoo-sponsored research project and efforts to encourage the production of shade-grown coffee.
+Note: An online translation site may be needed to convert Bahasa (Indonesian) to English for some materials.

 Sahara Conservation Fund – Ostrich Project